livingdocsIO/documentation/design/create_designs.md

 ## What is a Livingdocs design?

-A Livingdocs design is a set of HTML components and configurations how they can be used and editet.
+A Livingdocs design is a set of HTML components and configurations how they can be used and edited.
 It also lists the CSS and/or Javascript dependencies that need to be loaded to show the design correctly.
 A Livingdocs design is defind in a `design defintion` JSON file.

 To use a Livngdocs design you have to upload the JSON file and all its dependencies (CSS, Javascript and image files) to our server and configure your account to use this design.